f5devcentral/f5-big-iq-lab/docs/class8/module1/lab3.rst

    - **bigiq_waf_policy_and_as3_deploy.yml**: ansible playbook to deploy the WAF policy, Security Logging Profile and AS3 application services
    - **as3/my_waf_https_app_service1.j2**: AS3 declaration Jinja2 templates defining WAF HTTPS offload application service load balancer

-The Ansible playbook will contain the various calls to create the WAF policy, deploy it to the BIG-IP, then create the Application Service with AS3.
+The Ansible playbook will contain the various call to create the WAF policy, deploy it to the BIG-IP, then create the Application Service with AS3.

 We have defined at the top of the playbook some variable to use for this service.
 You can keep everything as is.